QuickBooks Time Review: Pros, Cons, and Features

 The report includes scorecards for straight hours, regular hours, time off, overtime, and total hours.
 You can see more information by clicking on a team member; this reveals their overtime, different jobs, and timesheets.
 You can download individual reports for those details in CSV, Excel, or PDF format, too.

 Of course, all this information is also visible in QuickBooks Online.
-You can approve timesheets either in QuickBooks Time or QuickBooks, where you’re also able to manage payroll.
+You can approve timesheets either in QuickBooks Time or QuickBooks Online, where you’re also able to manage payroll.

 Verdict: 4.5 / 5

 Unsurprisingly, QuickBooks Time has strong timesheet and payroll functionality.
-It’s especially useful if you’re a QuickBooks Online user, but it also integrates with several other accounting platforms and payroll providers.
+It’s especially useful if you’re a QuickBooks Online or Payroll user, but it also integrates with several other accounting platforms and payroll providers.

 Paid time off and leave